 Update – brainCloud RTT adds support for Online Lobbies and Matchmaking, together with the backing for custom Room Servers, that make supporting Real-time Multiplayer games even easier!

-Semi-Realtime Multiplayer is very similar to Realtime Multiplayer regarding technology – though the gameplay itself is less “twitch” based, and probably doesn’t require physics, etc. Examples of this multiplayer would include online card games, like Uno or Hearthstone.
+Semi-Realtime Multiplayer is very similar to Realtime Multiplayer regarding technology – though the gameplay itself is less “twitch” based, and does not normally require physics, etc. Examples of this multiplayer would include online card games, like Uno or Hearthstone.
 All players must be online at the same time, and the interactions *are* still in realtime, though the gameplay isn’t as sensitive to latency issues.